Every free basic convex semi-algebraic set has an LMI representation: Introduction

-Let $\ccP$ denote the real algebra of polynomials in the non-commuting indeterminates $x=(x_1,\dots,x_g).$ Elements of $\ccP$ are {\bf non-commutative polynomials}, abbreviated to {\bf nc polynomials} or often just {\bf polynomials}.
-Thus, an nc polynomial $p$ is a finite sum,
+Let $g$ be a positive integer which is now fixed for the remainder of the paper.
+Let $\ccP$ denote the real free algebra of polynomials in the freely non-commuting indeterminates $x=(x_1,\dots,x_g).$ Elements of $\ccP$ are {\bf free polynomials} or often just {\bf polynomials}.
+Thus, a free polynomial $p$ is a finite linear combination,